yousefabuz17/DataLoader/README.md

 ```

 ---
+# Future Updates
+- [ ] Implement support for specifying what loader method to use for a specific file extension.
+  - [ ] Add support for loader method kwarg parameters.
+- [ ] Add support for more file extensions.
+  - [ ] Add support for more file loaders.

+---
 # Feedback

 Feedback is crucial for the improvement of the `DataLoader` project.
 If you encounter any issues, have suggestions, or want to share your experience, please consider the following channels: